syahidfrd/syahidfrd.com/src/content/blog/bare-metal-go-deployment/index.md

 ### Build the App

 Compile the Go app into a uniquely named binary using a timestamp.
-Assume your vps server is running Linux on `amd64` architecture.
+Assume your VPS server is running Linux on `amd64` architecture.

 ```bash
 GOOS=linux GOARCH=amd64 go build -o binary-$(date +%s) main.go